Hussein, King of Hejaz: The issue of Palestine and deterioration in British relationship

 The British were not disposed to fulfill their promises to Hussein, as Colonel Wilson stated in secret correspondence :"At one time, our Arabic copies of Sir H. MacMahon's letters to the Grand Sherif could not be found; if they are still unavailable it may be somewhat awkward when King Hussein produces the originals. (...)
 Failing a satisfactory solution King Hussein will have some grounds for considering that Great Britain has broken her pledged word."In 1919, King Hussein refused to ratify the Treaty of Versailles.
 In August 1920, five days after the signing of the Treaty of Sèvres, Curzon asked Cairo to procure Hussein's signature to both treaties and agreed to make a payment of £30,000 conditional on signature.
 Hussein declined and in 1921, stated that he could not be expected to "affix his name to a document assigning Palestine to the Zionists and Syria to foreigners".
+His refusal should be kept in context of previous negotiations that had been made.
+By 1917 his kingship had been recognized by the Allied governments, following the months in which his forces repelled advancements by the Ottomans.
 He refused again to accept the Balfour Declaration in 1923, and stated : "I look at the people of Palestine as I look at my own family, without distinction between Muslim, Christian, Jewish, or nationalist".

 In January 1924, Hussein received in Amman a Zionist delegation led by rabbi Yaakov Meir and a British colonel.
 Despite having welcomed them with respect, he would not change his position.
 As his stance was seen by the United Kingdom as extremist, the British and the Zionist media engaged in press campaigns against Hussein, where his positions were misrepresented.
 They also engaged heavily against his Caliphate, calling it illegitimate.
 After him becoming Caliph, he continued on this path, stating: "I consider Zionism unjust towards Muslims, Christians and Orthodox Jews, and as a protector of justice, I will resist this unjust Zionism".
 This contributed to aggravate his relationship with the Zionists towards a breaking point.